eclipse-keyple/keyple-website/content/learn/user-guide/distributed-application.md

 ---
 ## Overview

-Keyple provides the "Keyple Distributed" solution which allows a terminal to communicate with a smart card reader available in another terminal.
+Keyple provides the "Keyple Distributed" solution which allows an application to communicate with a smart card reader interfaced with another host.

 In this way, you can manage transactions within a distributed architecture.

 The diagram below shows the location of the Keyple Distributed components in the software layers used in a distributed architecture:

-{{< figure src="/media/learn/user-guide/distributed-application/distributed_solution_layers_overview.svg" caption="Keyple Distributed - Solution layers overview" numbered="true" >}}
+{{< figure src="/media/learn/user-guide/distributed-application/distributed_solution_layers_overview.drawio.svg" caption="Keyple Distributed - Solution layers overview" numbered="true" >}}

 ---
 ## How to use it